ionic-team/ionic-framework/core/scripts/e2e/README.md

 # End-To-End Testing Scripts

 This document describes the process of installing the dependencies for, running, and writing end-to-end tests for ionic core.
-Your working directory is assumed to be `packages/core`.
+Your working directory is assumed to be `core`.

 ---